-Fatty Alcohol is used in cosmetics as an emollient, increasing the concentration of cosmetics.
-It has a great moisturizing, soothing effect on the skin and most of all, it does not irritate the skin.
+Fatty Alcohol Used in cosmetics as an emollient and thickener for cosmetics.
+It has a great moisturizing, soothing effect on the skin, and most of all, it does not cause irritation to the skin.

 Some popular fatty alcohols today such as: Cetyl alcohol, Lauryl Alcohol, Stearyl Alcohol, ..

 Is All Alcohol In Cosmetics Bad For Skin?